lf-edge/ekuiper/docs/en_US/concepts/sources/overview.md

 ## Schema

-Users can define the data schema like a common SQL table.
-In eKuiper runtime, the data will be validated and transformed according to the schema.
-To avoid conversion overhead if the data is fixed and clean or to consume unknown schema data, users can define schemaless source.
+Users can define the schema of the data source like a relational database table.
+Some data formats come with their own schema, such as the `protobuf` format.
+When creating a source, you can define `schemaId` to point to the data structure definition in the Schema Registry.

+Where the definition in the schema registry is the physical schema and the data structure in the data source definition statement is the logical schema.
+If both are defined, the physical schema will override the logical schema.
+In this case, the validation and formatting of the data will be the responsibility of the defined format, e.g. `protobuf`.
+If only the logical schema is defined and `strictValidation` is set, the data will be validated and type converted according to the defined structure in the eKuiper runtime.
+If no validation is set, the logical schema is mainly used for SQL statement validation at compile and load time.
+If the input data is pre-processed clean data or if the data structure is unknown or variable, the user may not define the schema, thus also avoiding the overhead of data conversion.

 ## Stream & Table